STRML/react-router-component/README.md

 That way `App` will render a markup for a currently active location (via `window.location.pathname`).

+It automatically handles `popstate` event and updates its state accordingly.

 To navigate to a different location, component exposes `navigate(path)` method.
 You would want to keep a `ref` to the component to call it: